What I Learned about Being a Creative Person from Meeting Tom Cruise

 Sometimes though, one’s true creativity is not always obvious, until we understand what’s behind it.

 In my opinion Tom is an extremely talented actor and uses his creativity in perhaps the best way possible by being himself and that’s what this post is about.
-I know he is a controversial person and I don’t agree with everything he says or does, so let’s focus on his creativity because there’s something positively valuable to learn from it.
+I know he is a controversial person, so let’s only focus on his creativity in this article because there’s something positively valuable to learn from it.

 Tom Cruise is not an accidental success.